 Many folks mistake a panic attack for a heart attack the first time they have one and end up in the ER.
 This leads to having thousands of dollars worth of tests and an overnight stay in the hospital that basically turns up nothing.
 Fortunately, I knew what mine was when I had it for the first time so at least I avoided the trauma of an ER visit.
 Still, it was still quite a shock to deal with nonetheless.

 I did get checked out by my primary care physician just to be sure nothing was wrong.
 He did an EKG and checked other vitals and found nothing.

 At the time, I immediately and intuitively knew why I had started having these attacks.
 I was in a job that I didn’t enjoy, even though it was a position that I was really good at and was financially rewarding.
 I was working too much and not eating well (fast food for lunch many days).
-Stress was pretty uncontrolled.
-My commute to and from work was insanely long in bumper to bumper traffic most of the time.
+Stress was out of control, My commute to and from work was insanely long in bumper to bumper traffic most of the time.

 To me, the advent of regular panic attacks meant “Change Direction” in big, neon blinking lights.
 I needed to change my life drastically and yet I didn’t know how to do it.